wallowallo/bergen-ngrx-redux-todo-app/README.md

 Welcome to Bergen ngrx/redux first session!
 The goal of this group is to create a good environment to learn ngrx/redux and related technologies.

-In this first session we will take a look at how to setup the project with the angular cli, install our ngrx dependencies and do as far as we can get towards a todo-app.
+In this first session we will take a look at how to setup the project with the angular cli, install our ngrx dependencies and get as far as we can towards a todo-app.

+Future sessions may involve:
+* Nrwl/nx to get a better workspace for our ngrx app.
+* Ngrx/effects to use crud operations.
+* Ngrx/router-store to do actions on routing.
+* Ngrx/entity to reduce boilerplate and to manipulate and query entity collections.
+* Building more complex apps
+* Refactoring from a standard app

 ## Angular-cli